City of Hope is one of only 48 comprehensive cancer centers in the nation, the highest designation possible from the National Cancer Institute.

 Our research facilities set us apart.
 We have not one, but three, manufacturing facilities on campus that manufacture both biologic and chemical compounds to good manufacturing practice (GMP) standards.
 This infrastructure helps us quickly turn breakthrough discoveries into lifesaving therapies.

-City of Hope has more than 300 patents and currently have 30 investigational new drug applications.
-These numbers are exceptionally large for an organization of City of Hope’s size, reflecting our commitment to innovation and speeding treatments to patients.
+City of Hope holds more than 300 patents, and submits nearly 30 applications per year to the Food and Drug Administration for investigational new therapies.
+These numbers are exceptionally large for an organization of City of Hope’s size.

 Beckman Research Institute of City of Hope was the first of five Beckman Institutes in the United States, which together have fueled scientific advances for more than a generation.